privacysandbox/draft-ietf-protected-audience-key-value-service/README.md

 ## CD Failures

 Sometimes, CD will fail on Github to generate a HTML version.
+Check the template repo for any commits that may need to be applied to this repo: https://github.com/martinthomson/internet-draft-template

-In that case, you will need to generate them manually in your local repo.
+If that doesn't help, you may be able to generate the HTML and txt drafts manually in your local repo.

+You may have to create a local `gh-pages` branch to track the remote `gh-pages`.

+Switch to the main branch.

 `make gh-pages`

-Then switch to your local `gh-pages` branch and push to the remote gh-pages branch.
+Then switch to your local `gh-pages` branch and push to the remote `gh-pages` branch.